-You can do the Mount Zeus hike along two different routes – one starting in Agia Marina and the other at Aria Spring.
-We did the latter one, which we later found out is much steeper and more difficult than the route starting from Agia Marina!
+You can do the Mount Zeus hike along two different routes – one starting at Agia Marina Chapel (Saint Marina Holy Chapel on Google Maps) and the other at Aria Spring.
+We did the latter one, which we later found out is much steeper and more difficult than the route starting from Agia Marina Chapel!
 You can also choose to hike up via one route and come down via the other.

 The scenery along the way is incredible, complete with views over green meadows, nearby villages and the hilly terrain of the island.
 You’re also likely to see some mountain goats showing off their impressive climbing skills.

 Although the hike to the top of Mount Zeus from Aria Spring is only 2.5km (1.5 miles), it took us about 1.5 hours to get up there.
 The steep ascents and the rocky path with no shade from the sun make the hike quite strenuous, so take lots of water with you and wear sunscreen.
 In the more challenging parts of the hike, you even need to do a bit of rock scrambling.